green-fox-academy/myfirstapp-syllabus/week02/exercises/git-classroom.md

 Open the `README.md` file

+> Use the English alphabet, be careful not to use accented letters!

 - Add your first name and commit one with a meaningful commit message like: _Add first name_
 - Do the same with your last name